Below you will find details about the book prize as well as information regarding eligibility and the nomination process.

 Eligibility and Nomination Process

-- Non-fiction scholarly monographs by an author who has not previously published an authored book will be considered.
+- The first non-fiction scholarly monograph by an author will be considered.
 Co-authored books are eligible for this award (at least 50% of the authors must be first-time authors).
 Edited anthologies are not eligible.

 - Language of publication: The book must be either (1) primarily in English (published anywhere) or (2) primarily in French (published in Canada).
 Translations are permitted; the original work may have been published prior to the competition year, but it must still be the debut monograph of the scholar in question.